ikitommi/slq/README.md

 # SLQ

-StaticListQuery (SLQ) is an helper object on top of Slick for smooth and non-typesage data two-way databindings with Lists and Maps for plain SQL.
+StaticListQuery (SLQ) is an helper object for Slick for smooth and non-typesage two-way databinding using Lists and Maps for plain SQL.

 ## Motivation